-Module results are ratified, with the profiles giving marks by candidate number and student number, not by student name.
-Student profiles present results for classification purposes, with the results identified by candidate number or student number, not by student name.
+Module results are ratified, with the profiles giving marks by candidate number or student number, not by student name.
+Student profiles present results for progression and classification purposes, with the results identified by candidate number or student number, not by student name.